 The federal dilemma became more acute, especially in Sind, during the eleven long years of military and quasi-military rule under General Zia-ul-Haq.
 In 1985 when Zia gave a civilian face to his military regime as many as 56 per cent of the posts in the federal government secretariat and related departments were held by the Punjab.
 Rural Sind had a mere 3 per cent, the NWFP 11 per cent, and Baluchistan about 2.5 per cent.
 Urban Sind, Karachi and Hyderabad in particular, consisting of Urdu-speaking Muhajirs and Punjabis, held 25 per cent of these posts.
-In public sector corporations Punjab had an estimated 41 per cent, NWFP 6 per cent and Baluchistan a paltry 1 per cent.21
+In public sector corporations Punjab had an estimated 41 per cent of the middle and senior posts, urban Sind 47 per cent, rural Sind 3.5 per cent, NWFP 6 per cent and Baluchistan a paltry 1 per cent.21